 - Keep your head above warm lake or river water, or hot springs.

 - Wear a nose plug when playing in warm freshwater.

 - Avoid stirring-up sediment in shallow lakes or rivers.

-- If you rinse your sinuses, use only boiled, filtered, distilled or disinfected water.
+- If you use a neti pot or rinse your sinuses, use only boiled, filtered, distilled or disinfected water.